-Tecnomodel’s latest new 1:18 announcement is of a pre-war subject.
-It is the 1932 Alfa Romeo P3 Tipo B, and there will be versions available for two of the greatest pre-war racing drivers; Rudolf Caracciola and Tazio Nuvolari.
+One of Tecnomodel’s many recent exciting new 1:18 releases is of a pre-war subject.
+It is the 1932 Alfa Romeo P3 Tipo B, and there have been versions produced for two of the greatest pre-war racing drivers; Rudolf Caracciola and Tazio Nuvolari.

 The Alfa Romeo P3 Tipo B was widely acknowledged to be the first ever genuine single-seater grand prix racing car.
 It was designed by Vittorio Jano, and based on the successful P2 that had preceded it.

-Tecnomodel will be producing four versions of the P3 in 1:18 scale; two each for Caracciola and Nuvolari.
-The German’s P3s will be his winning examples from the German (#2) and Monza (#6) Grands Prix.
-The Italian’s machines will be his French GP winner (#12), and the #24 example that he took to a third place finish in the Monza Grand Prix.
+Tecnomodel has manufactured four versions of the P3 in 1:18 scale; two each for Caracciola and Nuvolari.
+The German’s P3s are his winning examples from the German (#2) and Monza (#6) Grands Prix.
+The Italian’s machines are his #12 French GP winner, which was an immediate sell-out on release, and the #24 example that he took to a third place finish in the Monza Grand Prix.

 Want some more?
 Please click here to return to our editorial menu.